 Evening: Dinner & Sunset

 Finding gluten free restaurants in downtown Kennebunkport without a reservation is a bare.
-Our dinner reservation was cancelled by the restaurant as a waitstaff had come down with Covid.
+Our dinner reservation was cancelled by the restaurant.

 Consequently, we opted for a meal in Wells, Maine at Las Olas Taqueria.
 A fast casual Mexican restaurant.
 I let the server know of my gluten allergy.
 As a result, she changed her gloves, cleaned the surfaces and brought out fresh ingredients from the back kitchen.